Mansuro/hello-world/readme.txt

-this is a simple read me file to test git
+this is a simple readme file to test git just adding some changes